Sissuire/BVQA-HEKE/WELL-Set/README.md

 - ST-GMSD
 - ST-RRED

-Other methods with robust performance and computational efficiency are also good.
+These methods are open-source.
+If there's any bug, you can contact me or directly download the codes from corresponding methods.
+Other methods with robust performance and computational efficiency are also good for the purpose.

 ### Release